 In those 4 years we both got good jobs – Hubs tripled his French salary, I doubled mine, and we were both promoted within 6 months of starting our London jobs.
-We moved from my parents’ house into a (rented) house in London.
-We both started blogs – we now have 3 blogs between the two of us.
+We moved from my parents’ house into a lovely house in London and we both started blogs.
 We had a second child, another girl.
 I set up my own business and started writing.
 Hubs stopped work to launch his own business.
 And that saw us take our third risk since becoming parents.

 We took our first risk 8 years ago.
 We owned a 4 bedroom house, with a pool in the back garden, we had a car, and both Hubs and I had good well-paid, secure jobs.
 But we wanted to set up our own business.
 So despite me being pregnant with our first baby (L), and despite having a mortgage to pay, we decided to launch a luxury, travel agency, offering bespoke holidays to the French Riviera.

-We learnt how to tighten our belts in a big way, and how to work around L being awake/at the childminder’s.
+We learnt how to manage our finances in a big way, and how to work around L being awake/at the childminder’s.
 We had some incredible experiences before deciding to close the business down as the recession hit globally, adversely affecting businesses the world over.

 Setting up our business was risk number 1.
-Our second risk came in 2010 when we decided to jack our work in all over again (Hubs as an employee, and me as a business owner), in order to relocate to the UK and to find work here.
-When we left France we had no guarantee of finding work, we had a 3 and 1/2 year old daughter to support, and some savings but not much.
+Our second risk came in 2010 when we decided to jack our work in all over again (Hubs as an employee, and me as a business owner), in order to relocate to the UK and to find work, and a better quality of life, here.
+When we left France we had no guarantee of finding work, we had a 3 and 1/2 year old daughter to support, and our savings / investments.

 I remember the phone call I had with my mum before moving to England; “Hi Mum, it’s me.
 Look, is it ok if Hubs, L and I move in with you and Dad?
 Indefinitely.
 Well until we find jobs and somewhere to live.
 Oh good, thanks!”

-I’m very lucky in that my parents are always very supportive, and whilst they can’t really help us out financially (that’s what happens when you have 4 siblings!), they were able to provide a roof over our heads, which was our stepping stone to the next stage of our lives: London.
+I’m very lucky in that my parents are always very supportive, and whilst they can’t really help us out financially (that’s what happens when you have 4 siblings!), they provided a roof over our heads and childcare so we could go job and house-hunting, which was the stepping stone to the next stage of our lives: London.